The Best Chest Workout for Wide and Square Pecs

 Grab the adjustable bench and a pair of dumbbells.

 Begin with the Arnie Flys by pumping out 10-15 repetitions in a smooth and controlled manner.
-The 1010 tempo simply means lower for 1 second, zero pause at the bottom, so reverse direction immediately and raise for one second, with zero pause at the top of the movement, going directly into the next repetition.
+The 1010 tempo means lower for 1 second, zero pause at the bottom, so reverse direction immediately and raise for one second, with zero pause at the top of the movement, going directly into the next repetition.
 That translates into 10-15 smooth and continuous repetitions.

 Now you take a 10-second pause, in which you adjust the bench to a 45-degree angle, and then it is right into the incline dumbbell presses: 15-20 repetitions at the same, smooth 1010 tempo.
-Just lower the weights as far as possible for a max stretch.
+Lower the weights as far as possible for a max stretch.
 Set done.
 10 seconds pause, and now you repeat the first exercise - Arnie Flys once again, for presumably only about 8-10 repetitions, since your pecs are already pre-exhausted.

 Repeating the Flys twice means you emphasize the most important exercise for a maximized training effect.